RyotaUshio/obsidian-inline-math/README.md

 ${} ... {}$
 ```

-These brackets are then hidden so that you are not disturbed by them.
+These braces are then hidden so that you are not disturbed by them.

-## Don't like the bracket pollution?
+## Don't like the brace pollution?
 Don't worry!

-You can always safely clean up the brackets by running the following commands:
+You can always safely clean up the braces by running the following commands:

-- **Clean up brackets in this note**
+- **Clean up braces in this note**
-- **Clean up brackets in all the opened notes**
+- **Clean up braces in all the opened notes**